dimitri/pgcopydb/docs/ref/pgcopydb_restore.rst

 been created with the ``pgcopydb dump schema`` command.

-The ``pgcopydb restore pre-data`` and ``pgcopydb restore post-data`` are limiting their action to respectively the pre-data and the post-data files in the source directory..
+The ``pgcopydb restore pre-data`` and ``pgcopydb restore post-data`` are limiting their actions to the file with pre-data and post-data in the source directory..

 Options